andrea-berling/lispv/README.md

 The environment of the language includes:

-- A _stack_ structure for variables, to isolate lexical scopes.
+- a _stack_ structure for variables, to isolate lexical scopes.
-- A registry for functions, that holds their `FunctionDefinition`, which is comprised of the name, the parameters and the definition of the function.
+- a registry for functions, that holds their `FunctionDefinition`, which is comprised of the name, the parameters and the definition of the function.

+Starting from the root node of the AST, expressions are evaluated or compiled, and so are their children and the children of them, recursively.
+This is done in a _depth first_ fashion.

 ### Interpreter